 The same thing with Users and Terms Queries.
-If there are some lists of the website users, such as Authors, Admins, Editors, etc., that help in maintaining it, you can create the Users Listing Grid and set advanced parameters to display it, for example by Roles, Exclude or Include some of them by Users ID.
+If there are some lists of the website users such as Authors, Admins, Editors, etc. that help to maintain it, you can create the Users Listing Grid and set advanced parameters to display it, for example by Roles, Exclude or Include some of them by Users ID.

 With the Widget Visibility settings section, it is possible to set the widget to be always shown or hide it when the query is empty.